evanwill/_drafts/_notes/linux-intro.md

 Unlike windows, mac, or chrome, with Linux distros you have a choice of desktops.
 It is separate from the core of the distro and can be installed independently.

-Generally, you will choose a package pre-bundled with a DE, most distros will give you several options.
+Generally, you will choose a package pre-bundled with a DE, most distros will give you several options, with GNOME, KDE, and Xfce being most common.
+Distros often tweak their versions of the desktops, so the final look, default software, and features vary a bit.
+Just take a look at their screenshots and decide!

+But here are a bunch more details...

 Things to consider:

 - Weight.
-How graphics heavy is it.
-If you have an old computer or low spec hardware, go light!
+How resource intensive is it?
+Slicker desktops (GNOME, KDE) require modern hardware to run well.
+If you have an old computer or low spec hardware, go light (Xfce, LXqt)!
 - Configurability.
 How much do you want to tweak the look and feel?
 Do you want it to just look good out of the box?
 - Unique vs. traditional.
-Do you want something different or are you nostalgic for the old days?
+Do you want something different (GNOME) or are you nostalgic for the old days (Cinnamon)?

-Major desktops:

-- [GNOME](https://www.gnome.org/). modern, minimalist-style, unique "Activities Overview" (no start menu), [extensions](https://extensions.gnome.org/) add functionality, and themes easily change the look.
-    - [Budgie](https://budgie-desktop.org/). up-and-coming project (get newest version with [Solus](https://getsol.us/home/)).
-    - [Cinnamon](http://developer.linuxmint.com/projects.html). more traditional desktop with start menu (get newest version with [Mint](https://www.linuxmint.com/)).
-    - [MATE](https://mate-desktop.org/). traditional, based on an old version of GNOME.
-    - ~~Unity~~.
-Until version 17.10, Ubuntu shipped with a unique desktop.
-It is still available in old LTS version 16.04, but is unlikely to be further developed.
-However, Ubuntu's GNOME theme emulates the Unity look.
-- [KDE](https://www.kde.org/). very configurable, complex, windows-like (get newest version with [Neon](https://neon.kde.org/)).
-- [Xfce](https://www.xfce.org/). lighter weight, traditional linux desktop.
-- [LXDE](http://lxde.org/). very light weight, basic features.
-Also see [LXQt](http://lxqt.org/) variant.
-- Tiling window managers, e.g. [xmonad](http://xmonad.org/) or [i3](https://i3wm.org/).
-For any easy intro, checkout [Regolith Linux](https://regolith-linux.org/) which combines i3-wm with Ubuntu.

-> Most desktops support themes which make it easy to change the look and feel.
-> For example check out the themes page at [OMG!
-Ubuntu!](http://www.omgubuntu.co.uk/category/themes-2).
-> You might hear about GTK vs. Qt applications and themes.
-> Gnome uses GTK and KDE uses Qt, so applications based on the non-native tool kit won't style correctly.
+See [Major Desktop Environments](#major-desktop-environments) below for lots more detail...

 ## 64 or 32